 See City Bike Liverpool’s website for more information.

-All bikes are welcome on the Mersey Ferry and there will be bike racks available at Bidston Observatory.
-We’ve put together the scenic route from Woodside Ferry Terminal to Bidston Observatory which you can view on Komoot.
+All bikes are welcome on the Mersey Ferry and there are bike racks available at Bidston Observatory.
+We put together the scenic route from Woodside Ferry Terminal to Bidston Observatory which you can view on Komoot.
 Approximately 1850 grams of CO2 emissions have been avoided by you making this journey on a bike instead of in the car.

-Four film screenings as part of Observatory Cinema will be presented at Central Hydraulic Tower for AND Festival 2021.
-There will also be an installation of broadcast work Radio Ensemble during the open air cinema weekend.
+Four film screenings as part of Observatory Cinema were presented at Central Hydraulic Tower for AND Festival 2021.
+There was also an installation of broadcast work Radio Ensemble during the open air cinema weekend.